 In short, a higher amp-hour battery gives you more energy storage, but power is determined by the current draw of the device and the battery’s voltage.

 As we’ve established, higher Ah batteries are beneficial when you need longer runtime or more energy storage, but they may not always be the best choice in every situation.
 In fact, a larger capacity may come at a higher cost, and it might not be necessary depending on your needs.
+Here’s how you can determine if a higher Ah battery is worth the price:

 Imagine you’re choosing a battery for a recreational vehicle (RV) that runs off a 12V system.
 You want to power your lights, refrigerator, and a small TV for a weekend camping trip.
 Here’s how you would evaluate the battery: